Article

 River of Life Farm

-Look for places that are fairly isolated, with not too much forest cover nearby.
-The International Dark-Sky Association – Missouri Chapter website is a great resource for finding the darkest spots in the state.
-A bright moon can wash out the stars even in remote areas, so when planning your trip be sure to take into consideration moonrise and moonset as well as the phases of the moon.
-You want to select a time that is closest to the new moon.
-The best viewing time is from an hour after sundown to an hour before dawn.
+A bright moon can wash out the stars even in remote areas, so when planning your trip you’ll want to take into consideration the moonrise and moonset as well as the phases of the moon.
+The best time to view the stars is from an hour after sunset to an hour before dawn on a day that is close to the new moon.

 Gear Up